Novemberfork/OIF-ztarknet/ZTARKNET.md

 This demo allows anyone to create a cross-chain intent (basic bridge order) on an origin chain and have it filled on a desired destination chain.
 4 EVM and 2 **CairoVM** networks are supported (Sepolia: Ethereum, Base, Arbitrum, Optimism, **Starknet**, and **Ztarknet**), and orders can go any direction (origin and destination chains must be different, i.e, Ethereum -> Base is valid, but Ethereum -> Ethereum is not).
 All order paths can be filled (ZK<>EVM<>STRK<>ZK).

 Orders are filled on destination chains as soon as they are detected on origin chains.
-This means when Alice opens an order on Starknet, it will be filled almost immediately.
+This means once an order is opened, it will be filled almost immediately.

 For simplicity, this demo only bridges "Dog Coins"; however, the protocol is capable of bridging any input token for any output token (allowing for cross-chain-bridge-swaps).
 Each Dog Coin contract (ERC-20) exposes a public mint function, you will need Dog Coins on the origin chain you are bridging from (the UI can assist with this as well).